onyxcherry/OnyxcherryOTP/README.md

 * Reset password by email
 * Activate and deactivate 2FA
 * Two latest OTP are valid
-* QR Code rendered at client-side (with pure Javascript library)
+* QR Code rendered at client-side (by a pure Javascript library)
 * Easy translations with Flask-Babel

 #### Since client get only secret code (asynchronous), it is no need to deal with images and its caching by robots etc.